kcdodd/partis-pyproj/doc/userguide/index.rst

   The type is derived from the value parsed from ``pyproject.toml``.
   For example, the value of ``3`` is parsed as an integer, while ``3.0`` is parsed as a float.
-  Additionally, the ``tool.pyproj.config`` table may **not** contain nested tables or lists, since it must be able to map 1:1 with arguments passed on the command line.
+  Additionally, the ``tool.pyproj.config`` table may **not** contain nested tables, since it must be able to map 1:1 with arguments passed on the command line.
+  A single-level list may be set as a value to restrict the allowed value to one of those in the list, with the first item in the list being used as the default value.

   Boolean values passed to ``--config-settings`` are parsed by comparing to string values ``['true', 'True', 'yes', 'y', 'enable', 'enabled']``